Quality & Safety Standards

 Audits and inspections

 Our manufacturing facilities are inspected by international health authorities.
-In 2018, we had 100 regulatory inspections at our human health and animal health facilities.
-Ninety-seven (97) of the inspections concluded with satisfactory outcomes, and the outcome of one inspection is pending.
+In 2019, we had 83 regulatory inspections at our human health and animal health facilities.
+All the inspections concluded with satisfactory outcomes.

 We conduct periodic audits to further ensure that suppliers continue to meet CGMPs.
 Through such audits we evaluate the continued acceptability of the facility from a quality assurance and regulatory compliance perspective.

-The frequency of quality auditing depends on a number of factors, including:
+The frequency of quality auditing depends on several factors, including:

 - The nature and complexity of the product being manufactured (e.g., whether it is a formulated pharmaceutical, active ingredient or sterile product) and how it is used by our company